kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 First go to https://console.developers.google.com to view your projects, and obtain your project id.

+>For GCE, a Project is a area to organize members, cloud resource
+>instances and billing.
-> Every GCE project has a name and an ID.
-You can assign the name yourself,
+>Every GCE project has a name and an ID.
+You can assign the name
-> but the ID will be assigned automatically by GCE.
+>yourself, but the ID will be assigned automatically by GCE.
+You
+>can find your project name at the [GCE Console](https://console.developers.google.com/project)

 To start up the Planemo Machine under GCE:
 ------------------------------------------